fdilke/scala-exps/notes/Mottoes2.md

 # To do

+- add concept of canonicity for multiary forms

+- in sanity checks, make sure enumerated forms are canonical

 - Make sure new solver's concept of "unique solvability" (with optional redundant args) is consistent with previous code - have a HighLevelSanityTest to ensure this